YoJimbo0321/Notes/PC/Audio, Streaming, ETC.md

 - (In Sound Control Panel, for each device) Properties > Advanced > Default Format > Match the sample rate of all input and output devices (ex. if mic goes up to 48 kHz, match other devices at 48 kHz)
 - VoiceMeeter Banana > Menu > System Settings/Options > Make sure that the sample rate of all input and output devices match.
-- VoiceMeeter Banana > Menu > System Settings/Options > Try lowering buffer size (256 is probably safe) and/or switching Engine Mode to Swift (experimental)
+- VoiceMeeter Banana > Menu > System Settings/Options > Try lowering buffer size (256 is probably safe)

 ## Troubleshooting